 Any items, appliances, or other services that are customarily provided to unassisted families as part of the dwelling lease with those families, or are permanently installed in the dwelling unit must be included in the dwelling lease for the assisted family.
 These items, appliances or services cannot be placed under a separate non-lease agreement between the owner and family.
-Side payments for additional rent, or for items, appliances or services customarily provided to unassisted families as part of the dwelling lease for the dwelling lease for the owner and family.
 Side payments for additional rent, or for items, appliances or services customarily provided to unassisted families as part of the dwelling lease for those families, are prohibited.